-Cleaning travertine floors isn’t difficult as long as you’re using a suitable cleaner and tools.
+Cleaning travertine floors isn’t difficult if you’re using a suitable cleaner and tools.
 Maintaining your floors is also straightforward if you prevent spills and stains from settling on the surface.

 Do’s and Don’ts

-Travertine might be a strong stone, but because of its microscopic pores, it’s also quite sensitive.
+Travertine might be a strong stone, but it’s also quite sensitive because of its microscopic pores.
 Here are a few things to keep in mind before cleaning your floors:

-- Choose a suitable product: When you clean natural stone, you have to be careful with chemicals.
-Travertine tiles can absorb chemicals and liquids, which will then discolor, dull or damage the tile.
+- Choose a suitable product: When you clean natural stone, be careful with chemicals.
+Travertine tiles can absorb chemicals and liquids, which will then discolor, dull, or damage the tile.
 So, choose a product specifically formulated for travertine, such as Black Diamond Granite Cleaner.

 - pH-neutral: All natural stones are best cleaned using a pH-neutral cleaner.
 This means the product isn’t acidic or alkaline and, therefore, not as harsh or abrasive.
 It’s also safer to handle.

 - Use dish soap occasionally: Dish soap isn’t as harsh as other chemical cleaners, but you should still avoid it.
-However, if you like, you can use it to clean your floors three or four times per year.
+However, you can use it to clean your floors three or four times per year if you like.

-- Always test your solution: Before starting, do a small spot test in an inconspicuous area to make sure the product is safe.
+- Always test your solution: Before starting, do a small spot test in an inconspicuous area to ensure the product is safe.

 - Don’t use a soaked mop: Wring the mop out as much as you can until it’s damp.
 A soaked mop can cause water infiltration, which can lead to damage.

-- Avoid vinegar or citrus: Vinegar should never be used on travertine floors, and neither should citrus fruits such as lemons.
+- Avoid vinegar or citrus: You should never use vinegar on travertine floors, and neither should citrus fruits such as lemons.
 The acid will dull the surface (2).

 Cleaning Travertine Floors

-Before mopping, it’s always best to start by removing dust and dirt.
-This will make it easier to clean, and the results will be better.
+Before mopping, remove dust and dirt.
+This will make the floors easier to clean, and the results will be better.

-You can use a flared broom to quickly collect debris and fine dust — collect in a dustpan and throw away.
+You can use a flared broom to collect debris quickly and fine dust — collect in a dustpan and throw it away.
 However, our favorite tool to use is a dust mop.
 Dust mops have a microfiber head or pad that glides over the floor effortlessly.

-The microfibers will attract fine dust, dirt and hair that might be present on the floor.
-When you’re done, the pad can be washed in the washer to be clean for the next time.
+The microfibers will attract fine dust, dirt, and hair that might be present on the floor.
+When you’re done, throw the pad in the washing machine, so it’s clean for the next time.

-Warm water is effective at cleaning travertine floors since it cuts through most soil and grease.
+Warm water effectively cleans travertine floors since it cuts through most soil and grease.
 Fill your bucket with warm water and add the cleaner you’ve chosen.
-Read the directions to ensure the product is used correctly.
+Read the directions to ensure you use the product correctly.

-If you choose to use dish soap, add only a small squirt to the warm water.
+If you use dish soap, add only a small squirt to the warm water.

 Dip the mop in the bucket of warm water and thoroughly wring out the excess.
-For this, we like to use a spin mop since it effectively wrings out most water without leaving your hands feeling twisted.
+We like to use a spin mop since it effectively wrings out most water without leaving your hands feeling twisted.

 Another handy tool for travertine floors is a spray mop.
 It resembles a dust mop but has a spray nozzle and trigger attached.
 Add your solution to the container and spritz as you go.

 When you’re done mopping, fill a bucket with clean, cold water.
-Start as you did before and mop the floor once again using the fresh water — you should still keep the mop damp.
-Once the water begins to look dirty, dump it, and fill with fresh water.
+Start as you did before and mop the floor once again using the freshwater — you should still keep the mop damp.
+Once the water looks dirty, dump it, and fill it with fresh water.